Why killer products don’t sell

 One size does not fit all when sales is concerned.
-In business-t0-business sales, understanding your customer’s buying culture and fitting your sales approach to complement it is critical.
-Specifically, the maturity of the product in the minds of your customers is the determinant of which of four buying cultures should be targeted.
+In business-to-business sales, understanding your customer’s buying culture and fitting your sales approach to complement it is critical.
+Specifically, the maturity of the product in the minds of your customers determines which buying culture should be targeted.
 Software buying cultures mirror Geoffrey Moore’s Technology Adoption Life Cycle phases.

 There’s a lengthy list of additional reasons for why products fail to gain adoption: the customer did not understand the product, marketing did not position the product correctly, and someone beat us to it.
 At the end of the day, however, the end result is the same: customers are not buying your product.